-Unearned discount is recognized as income over the terms of the loans and receivables using the effective interest method and is shown as deduction for the financial assets.
+Unearned discount is recognized as income over the terms of the financial assets at amortized cost (i.e., loans and receivables) using the effective interest method and is shown as deduction for the financial assets.

 Miscellaneous income

 Miscellaneous income are recognized when the Group's right to receive payment is established.